 Philippines TraveL GUIDE

-If you’re going to travel to the Philippines and don’t know where to start, you’ve come to the right place!
-In this Philippines Travel Guide you’ll find all the essential information to plan your independent trip to the country of 7.107 islands.
-After traveling around the Philippines on several occasions, we’ve prepared everything you need to know in different sections.
-Each of these sections contains useful information and, in addition, will take you to super-detailed articles on the topic.
-If you’re looking for information about pre-trip preparations or what to do in the Philippines once you’re there, you’ll find it all here.
+If you’re planning a trip to the Philippines and don’t know where to start, you’ve come to the right place!
+In this Philippines Travel Guide, you’ll find all the essential information you need to plan your independent trip to the country of 7,641 islands.
+After exploring the Philippines many times, we’ve organized everything you need to know into different sections.
+Each section includes practical information and also links to in-depth articles on the topic.
+Whether you’re looking for pre-trip planning tips or ideas on things to do in the Philippines once you’re there, you’ll find it all here.

 Guide to traveling to the Philippines